A-D48/todo-list/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## App Deicriptions

+App name:
+Todolist
+Descriptios:
+This the first coding in the React with CTD React course :)

+Installation instructions:
+Bootstrap a new project with command: npm create vite@latest . -- --template react Install with command: npm install

+How to run the development server:
+Start the development server with the command: npm run dev